GavinElder/.dotfiles/README.md

 # Dotfiles

-This is a bunch of random dotfiles for moving accross machines.
+This repo is a basic setup for MacOS dev environment.

-This is not complete.

-## install.sh for creating symlinks for Config files
+## GNU STOW for creating symlinks for Config files

+[GNU STOW](https://www.gnu.org/software/stow/) is a symlink farm manager.

-## slate.js
+## Slate

-Slate is a window manager found [HERE](https://github.com/jigish/slate)
+[Slate](https://github.com/jigish/slate) is a window manager for MacOS which is highly customisable.

-Slate.js is the config used to manage this.
-Shout out to [NickTikhonov](https://github.com/NickTikhonov) for the inital JS

-## VSCode
+## Setup

-## install_tools.sh for creating the enviornment
-The tools this script installs are :
-  * install brew
-  * install zsh
-  * install slate
-  * install prezto
+run ./scripts/setup-osx.sh & profit

+**If you choose to run this please read the script to ensure you know what it does.**